Modulr-finance/exercise-frontend-cards/README.md

 - How can the user navigate to the page you have created?
 - How can you make the solution responsive?
 - How can you identify and represent different card types & statuses?
-- How would you test the solution (using Jest)?
+- How would you test the solution?

 ## Assessment